Legendsmiths/sotns/README.md

 - soulstones can bring you back to life
 - powerstones, spellstones, and talentstones exist to grant temporary abilities
 - primordial shards are currency and the basis for all manastones

+# Credits
+A high-fantasy TTRPG powered by [Shadow of the Weird Wizard RPG](https://schwalbentertainment.com/shadow-of-the-weird-wizard/)